Family and intimate partner violence

 - Economic (limiting or withholding income and someone’s ability to make financial decisions, keeping someone from taking on paid work).

-- Spiritual (belittling or limiting someone's ability to take part in spiritual or religious activities).
+- Spiritual or religious (belittling or limiting someone's ability to take part in spiritual or religious activities).

 - Stalking or harassment (following someone, showing up uninvited, constant emails, phone calls or online harassment).

-There are many incorrect and false ideas about intimate partner violence.
+There are many incorrect ideas about intimate partner violence.
 As a community, we can help by learning more.
 Learn more about how to get help.

-FALSE.
-Abuse can take many forms, like emotional, physical, verbal, sexual and financial.
-Name-calling, unwanted physical and sexual contact, and controlling money are some examples of abuse.
+Fact: Abuse can take many forms, like emotional, psychological, digital or technological, physical, verbal, sexual and financial.
+Name calling, unwanted physical and sexual contact, tracking your location and controlling money are some examples of abuse.

 If you are experiencing violence or abuse, access these free supports at any time: